MGCodesandStats/hotel-modelling/README files/lstm_adr.md

 # Forecasting ADR Trends For Hotels Using LSTM

+Here is how an LSTM model can be used to forecast the ADR (average daily rate) for hotels - a cornerstone metric within the industry.

 Average Daily Rate (ADR) is recognised as one of the most important [metrics for hotels](https://roompricegenie.com/average-rate-adr/).

 It is calculated as follows: